About Us

 We have programming planned for every month next year, including The Vagina Monologues in the Spring (rewritten to prioritise Black and Queer voices), Global Worship Services (with our pilot being hybrid in Africa), and Circle Dinners that allow members to become leaders and host hybrid or local dinners.
 We provided programming this year at GA in June, October, and November.

 Did you know that UU congregations have a tradition of Passing the Plate to support aligned projects and organizations?
 A message is shared with the congregation about the cause before the offering and then it is sent to the organization.
 We have made a kit for you if you would like to know how to approach your faith community.
-This is also a simple download that you can forward to them.
+This is also a simple download that you can forward to them or adapted to different orgs.
+Enjoy this freebie!

 Rooted & Rising: